-I can't tell you if you should go or not, but I hope this is helpful. about 6 years ago
+I can't tell you if you should go or not, but I hope this is helpful. over 6 years ago

 Porter, the first thing to pint out is that the 'emergency message' from the Embassy says the threat exists only through to the end of February.... well before your group arrives.

 Secondly, as the US Embassy in Peru itself acknowledges, tens of thousands of American citizens travel to the Cuzco/Machu Picchu region every year without incident.
 But they are obliged by law to inform citizens if they receive information which suggests a threat.... and in this case the threat has been confirmed by an Embassy source as intercepted telephone conversations between members of the Shining Path terrorist group.
 There is a hard core cell of Shining path which operates in the northern parts of Cuzco province (about 100 miles north of Machu Picchu).
 As this NY Times report explains that group did kidnap 36 construction workers last April. http://www.nytimes.com/2013/02/16/world/americas/peru-objects-to-us-embassys-warning-to-tourists.html?_r=0